What is ‘HEIJUNKA’?

 Changeover time versus small Batch Size

 Long changeover times have meant that economically it was sound to punch out as many parts as possible.
 In the Toyota Production System this does not apply.
-Die changes (changeovers) are made quickly (SMED) and improved even more with practice.
-In the 1940s it took two to three hours, in the 1950s it dropped from one hour to 15 minutes, now it takes few minutes.
+Die changes (changeovers) are made quickly (SMED).
+Setup times are continuously improved.

 Using a Heijunka Box